Loans Mortgages

 From the community pool to a clubhouse you can rent out for parties to outdoor barbecue areas and fitness centers, living in an HOA community could come with amenities that resemble hotel living.

-Plus, the more functional amenities are often covered, like basic utilities, trash collection, recycling, and water.
+Plus, the more functional amenities, such as basic utilities, trash collection, recycling, and water, are often covered.

 Alex Lyubar/Adobe A residential fountain